giraffe-fsharp/Giraffe/README.md

 ```
 let bind (handler : HttpHandler) (handler2 : HttpHandler) =
-    fun wctx ->
+    fun ctx ->
         async {
-            let! result = handler wctx
+            let! result = handler ctx
             match result with
             | None      -> return  None
-            | Some wctx2 -> return! handler2 wctx2
+            | Some ctx2 -> return! handler2 ctx2
         }

 let (>>=) = bind
 ```

-The `bind` function takes in two different http handlers and a `WebContext` (wctx) object.
+The `bind` function takes in two different http handlers and a `HttpHandlerContext` (ctx) object.
 It first invokes the first handler and checks its result.
-If there was a `WebContext` then it will pass it on to the second `HttpHandler` and return the overall result of that function.
+If there was a `HttpHandlerContext` returned then it will pass it on to the second `HttpHandler` and return the overall result of that function.
 If there was nothing then it will short circuit after the first handler and return `None`.

 This allows composing many smaller `HttpHandler` functions into a bigger web application.

 #### choose

-The `choose` combinator function iterates through a list of `HttpHandler`s and invokes each individual until the first handler returns a result.
+The `choose` combinator function iterates through a list of `HttpHandler` functions and invokes each individual until the first handler returns a result.

 #### Example: